-You can make several at a time to keep in the fridge, or you can freeze chaffles.
-Follow the reheating instructions below for the best experience when reheating chaffles.
+You can make several at a time to keep in the fridge, or you can bake extras to freeze.
+Follow the reheating instructions below for the best experience for reheating.

 How Do I Reheat?

 In my experience, reheating in the microwave isn’t enough if you want your chaffle to taste fresh.
-You can reheat chaffles several different ways such as a toaster, skillet, air fryer, or in the oven.
+You can reheat in several different ways, such as a toaster, skillet, air fryer, or in the oven.
 My personal preference is a toaster oven or air fryer.
 You can also pop them back in the Dash Mini Waffle Maker to heat up and make them crispy again.

 How Do I Make Chaffles Crispy?

-There are a couple of things you can do to make a chaffle crispier.
+There are a couple of things you can do to make it crispier.
 But, they may not be as crispy as a traditional waffle.